jbubriski/arcane-adventures/index.md

 ## Welcome to the {{ site.title }}

-Check out the latest posts below, or use the menu to find more specfic types of posts.
+Check out the latest posts below, or use the menu to find more specific types of posts.

 ## Latest Posts